-The functional currency of Byron is Australian dollars and the functional currency of its United States dollars.
-Byron has historically presented its financial statements in United States dollars, as the United States dollar is viewed as the best measure of performance for Byron because oil and gas, the dominant sources of revenue, are priced in United States dollars are located in the United States with costs incurred in United States dollars.

-As all Byron's operating assets are in the United States, the Company's presentation currency in which it reports its financial results, will be United States dollars.
+The functional currency of Byron is Australian dollars and the functional currency of its United States based subsidiaries is United States dollars.
+Byron has historically presented its financial statements in United States dollars, as the United States dollar is viewed as the best measure of performance for Byron because oil and gas, the dominant sources of revenue, are priced in United States dollars and its oil and gas operations are located in the United States with costs incurred in United States dollars.
+As all Byron's operating assets are in the United States, the Company's presentation currency, the currency in which it reports its financial results, will be United States dollars.
 Accordingly, an Australian dollar investment in the Company is exposed to fluctuations between the Australian dollar and the United States dollar exchange rate.
-In particular, as most of the Company's capital and operating expenses will be in United States dollars any appreciation/depreciation in the Australian dollar against the United States dollar will effectively

-Australian dollar and the United States dollar exchange rate.
-In particular, as most of the Company's capital and operating expenses will be in United States dollar against the United States dollar will effectively decrease/increase the quantum of those costs for Shareholders.
+In particular, as most of the Company's capital and operating expenses will be in United States dollars any appreciation/depreciation in the Australian dollar against the United States dollar will effectively decrease/increase the quantum of those costs for Shareholders.
 In addition the Company's revenue is derived from United States dollar oil and gas sales.
-Any appreciation/depreciation of the Australian dollar against the United States dollar will effectively reduce/increase the value of that revenue for Shareholders.
+Any appreciation/depreciation of the Australian dollar against the United States dollar will effectively reduce/increase the value of that revenue for Shareholders

 Adverse exchange rate variations between the Australian dollar and the United States dollar may impact upon cash balances held in Australian dollars.
 Since most of Byron's operations are conducted in United States dollars, Byron generally maintains a substantial portion of its cash balances in United States dollar accounts.
 From time to time the Company may have substantial cash deposits in Australian dollar accounts.
-Until these funds are converted into United States dollars, the United States dollar value of the deposits will change as the exchange rate between the two currencies fluctuates.
+Until these funds are converted into United States dollars, the United States dollars, the United States dollar value of the deposits will change as the exchange rate between the two currencies fluctuates.